murphye/cheap-gke-cluster/README.md

-# How to Build and Run a Cheap GKE Cluster
+# How to Build and Run a Cheap GKE Cluster (As Low as $24 Per Month)

-See this blog post for a detailed explanation: TODO

-## How Cheap is it?

-You can run a 3 node, 6 core GKE cluster for about USD $24.00 in a region with a 90% discount on `e2-standard-2` Spot VM instances.
-Every possible measure for cost cutting has been taken while still having a very usable GKE cluster.
+What if I told you that you could run a 3 node, 6 core, GKE cluster at over a 90% discount, or only about USD $24.00 per month?
+In this Git repository, you can use an automated way to deploy a GKE cluster with all of the cost savings maneuvers in place using Terraform.

-**Warning:** Google Cloud gives you 1 free GKE control plane.
+**Warning:** Google Cloud only gives you 1 free GKE control plane.
 If you run more than 1 GKE cluster, you will incur $74.40 per month for each control plane!

+**See this blog post for a detailed explanation: TODO**

 ## Setup to Deploy